Josephinum Medical History Museum in Vienna

 The building of Josephinum represents an outstanding example of Neoclassical architecture in Vienna, often referred to as Josephinian Classicism or Plattenstil, embodying the Enlightenment principles of its era.
 Designed by the court architect Isidor Ganneval (also known as Isidore Canevale), the construction of the complex was remarkably swift, taking only two years, from 1783 to 1785.
 The Plattenstil was marked by its minimalist approach, emphasizing clean lines and a lack of ornate decoration.
 This was a departure from the elaborate designs of the earlier Baroque period.
 Buildings in this style were designed with practicality in mind, reflecting the Enlightenment ideals of reason and utility.
 While restrained, the style incorporated classical architectural elements such as columns and pediments, aligning with the broader neoclassical movement of the time.

 The design of the educational complex incorporates the balance, symmetry, and clean lines characteristic of neoclassicism, a style inspired by the classical architecture of ancient Greece and Rome.
 The use of columns and pediments in the façade conveys a sense of order and grandeur, typical of the Enlightenment-era focus on structure and logic.
 The interior of the Josephinum complements its exterior with a logical and practical layout, accommodating lecture halls, libraries, and spaces for anatomical instruction.
+Original rosewood and Venetian glass display cases, used for housing the anatomical wax models, add a refined yet functional touch to the interior spaces.

 Behind the Academy was built Garrison Hospital, which served both as a treatment and training facility.
 During the recent restoration of the Josephinum, a unique and historically significant lecture hall was meticulously reconstructed, highlighting its importance as an educational and architectural gem.
 This restoration aimed to revive the hall’s original design and function, providing modern visitors with a glimpse into the academic setting of the late 18th century.
 Today, the lecture hall stands not only as a reconstructed historical artifact but also as a functional space for public engagement.